How to apply for a Prospective Marriage Visa

 First up, you need to marry your partner.
 Whether this marriage takes place inside or outside Australia, it must be considered a valid marriage under Australian law.

 Once you’re married, you can get the wheels in motion to apply for an onshore partner visa (subclass 820 and 801).
-If you want to remain in Australia, you need to ensure you’ve secured at least a temporary partner visa (820 visa) before your Prospective Marriage Visa expires.
+If you want to remain in Australia, you need to ensure you’ve secured at least a short-term partner visa (820 visa) before your Prospective Marriage Visa expires.

 💡 Matilda Tip: If you apply for a partner visa before your Prospective Marriage visa ends, you’ll score a saving and will pay less on your 820/801 visa application.